animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > - Inorganic factory-sourced industries, whose practices treat animals inhumanely, in compartments in a factory where they never see the light of day and bloat fat with antibiotics, grains, corn, and soy, can be out-competed by organic sources where the cows can graze and live with other cows on pastures, under the sun, ethically, if medical institutions specifically sourced only and more, as part of their patient care, from the latter and generally organic highest-end sources.
 Living on a grassy pasture with other cows is a good life and not inhumane, in fact better than most hospital environments.
 > - Currently, hospitals provide 4 - 5 types of services: tests, drugs, surgeries, personal care (e.g., helping with walking to the bathroom), therapies.
 High quality food, is not an insignificant omission.
 Hospitals and health insurances should pay for high quality food.
 Doctors should gear more towards making high quality food prescriptions (and anti-prescriptions), which should be covered by health insurance.
 > - 2.4 million years of human evolution in the Ice Age, wherein even Africa had winters and some glacial ice, were followed by the last 11,500 years of the modern epoch.
-I know nutritionists aren't mathematicians, but 2.4 million is a slightly bigger number than 11,500. <!-- to what kinds of foods the human body has most evolved a symbiotic relationship with, including the ability to digest and derive the most from, and the plausible proportions, if the evolution history of humankind is to be unhypocritically believed, and those evolution principles are unhypocritically understood.
-NPR writes: ["The researchers found that as prehistoric humans transitioned from hunting and gathering to farming, certain types of disease-causing bacteria [...] using carbohydrates [...] win out [...] in human mouths. [...]
-Industrial Revolution only made matters worse."](https://www.npr.org/sections/health-shots/2013/02/24/172688806/ancient-chompers-were-healthier-than-ours/) --> <!-- We have made a habit of removing too much [wisdom](https://www.paradigmdental.com/blog/wisdom-teeth-removal/) from our prehistoric roots. --> On principle, if not by standard consensus, the evolution history that produced our biological consciousness and cognition deserves our reverance.
-My grandma, my grandma's grandma, her grandma's grandma and so on — yes, back into the Ice Age — are all ancestral roots of wisdom. <!-- My grandma had to wear dentures at old age , for its products are far beyond any machinery or medicine that mankind has ever synthesized.
-My grandma, my grandma's grandma, her grandma's grandma and so on — yes, back into the Ice Age — are all ancestral roots of wisdom that shouldn't be extracted through our surgical agriculture and industry, like trading wisdom teeth for dentures and diabetes. -->
+I know nutritionists aren't mathematicians, but 2.4 million is a slightly bigger number than 11,500.
+On principle, if not by standard consensus, the evolution history that produced our biological consciousness and cognition deserves our reverance.
+My grandma, my grandma's grandma, her grandma's grandma and so on — yes, back into the Ice Age — are all ancestral roots of wisdom.
 > - I haven't found any hypothetical risks of my trialled diet to be an issue, but that's why latitudinal studies are needed.
 I ate fresh rather than frozen, grass fed grass-finished organic, almost always wild-caught rather than farmed, with no other interacting chemicals, besides allowing myself salt and black pepper, and water.
 The idea that red meat causes anything, has not yet had a standard scientific investigation in the context of organic, grass fed, grass-finished, and wild-caught meat, and controlled for for other interactions, e.g., sauces, sugars, and so on.
-> - A proper nutrition study that investigates interacting chemicals<!--(and perhaps even psychological/emotional/social factors)-->, requires a combinatorially intractable number of control variables (and in this case, a lot of money, not so much that the medical system can't afford it, and not so much that humanity's health should have to be sacrificed to scrounge on, but more than usual nutrition studies are funded and invest), rarely accounted for in nutrition studies.
+> - A proper nutrition study that investigates interacting chemicals, requires a combinatorially intractable number of control variables (and in this case, a lot of money, not so much that the medical system can't afford it, and not so much that humanity's health should have to be sacrificed to scrounge on, but more than usual nutrition studies are funded and invest), rarely accounted for in nutrition studies.
 This inadvertent study, on a population of me (low-socioeconomic family background, limited to a PhD student income of less-than-official-New-York-State-living-wage), longitudinally, resulted in at least 3 measured breakthrough results, across a span of 6 years, and other breakthrough-type results harder to measure around energy, mood, cognition, and neurological functioning, besides hair.

 She shortly outlived my grandpa, and died the same year as him **three days before** his April 16 birthday, on April 13, 2016.